Freight Delivery Requirements

 To ensure your shipment arrives on a truck with a lift gate, select "Free Shipping + Lift Gate Service" at checkout.
 We charge a flat fee of $34 for lift gate service.

 If you do not order lift gate service ahead of time, you risk your shipment showing up on a truck with no way to get it down.
 The carrier will charge you for re-delivery on a truck that is equipped with a lift gate and they will charge you for use of that lift gate.
-If you didn't order lift gate service and your shipment shows up on a truck equipped with a lift gate, the carrier will charge you for use of the lift gate (even if the driver says they won't).
+If you didn't order lift gate service and your shipment shows up on a truck equipped with a lift gate, the carrier may charge you for use of the lift gate (even if the driver says they won't).

 Lift gate service only lowers your shipment from the truck to the ground.
 After that, you're left with your palleted shipment on the curbside.